 General Education Requirements

-To complete the Drew Bachelor of Arts degree, a student’s cumulative grade point average, both overall and in the major, must be at least 2.0.
+To complete the Drew bachelor’s degree, a student’s cumulative grade point average, both overall and in the major, must be at least 2.0.
 Students must also complete the following:

 128 credits, of which at least 48 must be earned at Drew;